MicrosoftDocs/ai-builder/ai-builder-docs/ai-builder-trials.md

 ## AI Builder Trial FAQ

-See also [AI Builder Licensing FAQ](credit-management.md#ai-builder-licensing-faq) in AI Builder licensing page
+See also [AI Builder Licensing FAQ](credit-management.md#ai-builder-licensing-faq) in AI Builder licensing page.

 ### I exceeded my trial capacity.
 What can I do?